ECAM-Brussels/e-cam/content/AW4L/slides/03-crud.md

 ::::: col
 - Create a **schema** that will be used for validation

-- `action` creates a form action from a server function
+- `action` creates a form action from a server function.
+  By default, cached functions are revalidated.

 - [Documentation: action](https://docs.solidjs.com/solid-router/reference/data-apis/action)
 :::::